MayaPosch/NymphCast/README.md

 <a id="id-gs"></a>
 ## Getting Started ##

-To start using NymphCast, you need a device on which the server will be running (most likely a SBC or other Linux system).
+To start using NymphCast, you need a device on which the server will be running (most likely an SBC or other Linux system).
 NymphCast is offered as binaries for selected distros, and as source code for use and development on a variety of platforms.

 ### **Releases** ###